The Definitive Guide to Inventory Cycle Counting: Methods, Frequency & How‑To

 What is cycle counting?

-Cycle counting is the process of regularly counting a small portion of inventory.
-It’s a way for companies to check inventory without the enormous disruption of stopping for a full physical inventory count.
+Cycle counting enables companies to check inventory without the enormous disruption of stopping for a full physical inventory count.

 Different, specified items are counted at different stages of the cycle.
 This allows companies to monitor continuously that other stock keeping efforts are accurate – and find out quickly if factors such as theft might be having an impact on stock levels.